Who We Are

 - U.S. Forest Service– established a water quality data exchange plan for streams within the watershed in the White Mountain National Forest (24% of our watershed);

 - University of Maine Climate Change Institute– provides access to internationally-acclaimed experts studying climate science;

 - Maine Department of Inland Fisheries & Wildlife– conducts research on the effects of climate change on fisheries and wildlife;

 - Manomet Center for Conservation Sciences – provides technical experts on climate change effects on land and water;

-- Plymouth State University Center for the Environment – providing historical climate data from sediment core sampling, and proving to be a source of highly-qualified graduate interns;
+- Plymouth State University Center for the Environment – provides historical climate data from sediment core sampling, as well as a source of highly-qualified graduate interns;

 - FB Environmental Associates– provides technical advice, planning, and monitoring support for CCO activities.

 How Can I Help?

 The CCO Steering Committee has developed an Action Plan with prioritized tasks, correlated to the values or interests most relevant to those who live in the Kezar Lake watershed.
 The CCO is currently looking for additional volunteers to help implement the Action Plan by participating in CCO activities.
 Participation involves fun outings in the forests and on the water along with great companionship with others, our watershed, lake, ponds and streams.